Maxwell's Otter is situated in Galloway

 The image top is from the car park next to

-highest point in the road that cannot be
+point on the road that cannot be missed.

 The image second top is of the Otter Statue